Applying to the best pre-med schools? Check out our College Application Boot Camp. Submit your best application!

-The school also offers hands-on, experiential experiences to its students through its two-month-long Urban Semester Program.
+The school also offers hands-on, experiential learning to its students through its two-month-long Urban Semester Program.

-Accepted students are matched with a placement site in New York City where they intern at for four days a week.
+Accepted students are matched with a placement site in New York City, where they intern for four days a week.

-They gain experience in an actual health setting and connections with working professionals.
+They gain experience in an actual health setting and foster connections with working professionals.

 3. University of Washington – Seattle, WA